cure53/DOMPurify/README.md

 The resulting HTML can be written into a DOM element using `innerHTML` or the DOM using `document.write()`.
 That is fully up to you.
 But keep in mind, if you use the sanitized HTML with jQuery's very insecure `elm.html()` method, then the `SAFE_FOR_JQUERY` flag has to be set to make sure it's safe!
 Other than that, all is fine.

+After sanitizing your markup, you can also have a look at the property `DOMPurify.removed` and find out, what elements and attributes were thrown out.

 If you're using an [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module loader like [Require.js](http://requirejs.org/), you can load this script asynchronously as well:

 ```javascript